agoetz/HVP_software/PyIg/benchmarks.md

 As expected the runtime is approximately linear in the number of sequences.
 On 1 Comet node we obtain a performance of around 70k sequences per core hour.
-The initial splitting of the FASTA file by PyIg is a serial process, which somewhat affexts scaling.
+The initial splitting of the FASTA file by PyIg is a serial process, which somewhat affects scaling.

 For large number of sequences the local SSD scratch space is insufficient.
 Benchmarks using the Data Oasis parallel filesystem